hanseltertius/cs-50-sql-final-project/DESIGN.md

 ![CS50 Final Project Entity Diagram](diagram.png)

 <u>Descriptions:</u>
-1. employees => positions :
+1. employees => positions : </br>
 a.
-1 employee holds 1 position, while 1 position is held by at least 1 employee
+1 employee holds 1 position, while 1 position is held by at least 1 employee </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 2. employees => shops :
 a.
-1 employee works in 1 shop, while 1 shop is worked by at least 1 employee
+1 employee works in 1 shop, while 1 shop is worked by at least 1 employee </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 3. shops => orders :
 a.
-1 shop has 0 to many orders, while 1 order is linked to 1 shop
+1 shop has 0 to many orders, while 1 order is linked to 1 shop </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 4. shops => inventories :
 a.
-1 shop has 0 to many inventories, while 1 inventory is linked to 1 shop
+1 shop has 0 to many inventories, while 1 inventory is linked to 1 shop </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 5. employees => orders :
 a.
-1 employee creates 0 to many orders, while 1 order is created by 1 employee
+1 employee creates 0 to many orders, while 1 order is created by 1 employee </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 6. customers => orders :
 a.
-1 customer has 0 to many orders, but 1 order is linked to 1 customer
+1 customer has 0 to many orders, but 1 order is linked to 1 customer </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 7. orders => items :
 a.
-1 order purchases 1 to many items, but 1 item is being purchased by only 1 order
+1 order purchases 1 to many items, but 1 item is being purchased by only 1 order </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 8. items => inventories :
 a.
-1 item associates with 1 inventory and 1 inventory is associated with 1 item
+1 item associates with 1 inventory and 1 inventory is associated with 1 item </br>
-b. this type of relationship specifies one-to-one relationship
+b. this type of relationship specifies one-to-one relationship </br>
 9. products => inventories :
 a.
-1 product has 0 to many inventories, while 1 inventory is linked to 1 product
+1 product has 0 to many inventories, while 1 inventory is linked to 1 product </br>
-b. this type of relationship specifies one-to-many relationship
+b. this type of relationship specifies one-to-many relationship </br>
 10. brands => products :
 a.
-1 brand makes 1 to more than 1 products, while 1 product is made by 1 brand
+1 brand makes 1 to more than 1 products, while 1 product is made by 1 brand </br>
 b. this type of relationship specifies one-to-many relationship

 ## Optimizations

-In this section you should answer the following questions:

-* Which optimizations (e.g., indexes, views) did you create?
-Why?

-Indexes
+Indexes :

-- customer_full_name_index
+1. customer_full_name_index
 This index is used for speed up searching on customers where we need to search by first_name and last_name

-- customer_last_name_index
+2. customer_last_name_index
 This index is used for handling a query where we try to find invoices by customer based on first_name or last_name as OR condition needs to find the column one by one instead of finding all the columns simultaneously that is achiveable by using AND condition.
 Therefore the use of regular index is more effective compared to using composite index.

-- shops_status_index
+3. shops_status_index
 This index is used for speed up search on shops table, specifically to search the view active_shops where status = 'active' as we cannot create index directly on views and need to create on the underlying table.

-- shop_name_index
+4. shop_name_index
 This index is used for speed up search on shops table where we try to search shops by name.

-- employee_name_index
+5. employee_name_index
 This index is used for speed up search on employees table where we try to search employees by first_name and last_name respectively.
 We are using composite index as we don't have OR condition as well as we are searching by employee first name and last name simultaneously.

-- employee_shop_index
+6. employee_shop_index
 This index is used for speed up search on employees table where we try to get employees by using shop_id column

-- employee_join_date_index
+7. employee_join_date_index
 This index is used for speed up search on employees table where we try to get employees by using join_date column.

-- product_price_index
+8. product_price_index
 We used it to speed up search on products table by price.

-- product_brand_index
+9. product_brand_index
 We used the index to speed up search on products table by brand_id.
 We are not using the index of name in the brands table as SQLite uses autoindex when the column is either has PRIMARY KEY / UNIQUE constraint.

-- inventory_index
+10. inventory_index
 We used the index to speed up search on inventories table by stock as we are searching from the view active_inventory_details where we need to check if the stock is more than 0.

-- order_shop_index
+11. order_shop_index
 We used the index to speed up search on orders table by using shop_id column, where we need to use it to search from invoices view.
 Specifically, we need to search the instance by name attribute from shops table, which makes indexing from JOIN statement to be useful.

-- order_employee_index
+12. order_employee_index
 We used the index to speed up search on orders table by using employee_id column, where it is useful for searching through the employee.

-- order_customer_index
+13. order_customer_index
 We used the index to speed up search on customers table by using customer_id column, where it is useful for searching through the customer.

-- item_order_index
+14. item_order_index
 We used the index to speed up search on items table by using order_id.
 Specifically, we are using the index to quickly search the contents of the orders table in the invoices view, which makes using INDEX on JOIN statement useful when it comes to search for contents from another table.

 <u>Views</u>

-- active_customers:
+1. active_customers: </br>
 a. to look at which customers that are currently active in database of a shoe outlet.

-- active_employees:
+2. active_employees: </br>
-a. to look at which employees that are currently working in a selected shop
+a. to look at which employees that are currently working in a selected shop </br>
 b. to look at job title for each employee

-- active_shops:
+3. active_shops: </br>
-We create view active_shops to :
+We create view active_shops to : </br>
-a. look at which shops in an outlet that is currently open
+a. look at which shops in an outlet that is currently open </br>
 b. to determine whether or not we need to add employee into the shop

-- active_inventory_details:
+4. active_inventory_details: </br>
 The reason for creating active_inventory_details is to look at which products that are currently in stock, as well as which shops that sell that product.

-- invoices:
+5. invoices: </br>
-We need to create invoices as a view to look at the order details of a purchase in the shoe outlet for few reasons:
+We need to create invoices as a view to look at the order details of a purchase in the shoe outlet for few reasons: </br>
-a. to look at the trends of best selling brands or product
+a. to look at the trends of best selling brands or product </br>
-b. to look at which customer shops the most in each store
+b. to look at which customer shops the most in each store </br>
-c. to look at which shop has the most / least customers
+c. to look at which shop has the most / least customers </br>
 d. as a proof of customer that purchases the item in the shop

-- maximum_order_id:
+6. maximum_order_id:
 The reason for installing view maximum_order_id is when we try to create order for receipt and at the same time we need to purchase shoe(s) into the items table that is in the same order.

 <u>Triggers</u>

-- delete_active_customers:
+1. delete_active_customers: </br>
 This trigger is to set value of deleted from an item in customers table into 1 instead as we cannot directly delete data from views.

-- insert_customers_when_exists:
+2. insert_customers_when_exists: </br>
 This trigger is to update the deleted value to 0 from an item in customers table if identity_no that we entered exists in customers table.

-- delete_active_employees:
+3. delete_active_employees: </br>
 This trigger is to set value of deleted from an item in employees table into 1 instead as we cannot directly delete data from views.

-- insert_employees_when_exists:
+4. insert_employees_when_exists: </br>
 This trigger is to update the deleted value to 0 from an item in employees table if identity_no that we entered exists in employees table.

-- insert_employee_into_inactive_shop:
+5. insert_employee_into_inactive_shop: </br>
 This trigger is to prevent on inserting an employee into inactive shop by checking if the status from the shop table based on selected shop_id is not 'active'.

-- delete_active_shops:
+6. delete_active_shops: </br>
 This trigger is to set the value of status column in a shop where the status is 'active' into 'closed' as we cannot directly delete data from views.

-- insert_order_into_inactive_shop:
+7. insert_order_into_inactive_shop: </br>
 This trigger is to prevent on inserting an order into inactive shop by by checking if the status from the shop table based on selected shop_id is not 'active'.

-- insert_order_when_employee_not_in_shop:
+8. insert_order_when_employee_not_in_shop: </br>
 This trigger is to prevent on inserting an order when the selected employee_id is not found in the shop.

-- insert_empty_stock_item:
+9. insert_empty_stock_item: </br>
 This trigger is to prevent on inserting an item from the inventories if the stock from the item is 0 based on the selected inventory_id.

-- insert_item:
+10. insert_item:
-After inserting an item into the items table, we need to:
+After inserting an item into the items table, we need to: </br>
 a.
-Set the quantity based on 2 conditions:
+Set the quantity based on 2 conditions: </br>
 i.
-If quantity on items exceed stock from the selected inventories table: set the selected quantity based on stock from the inventories table ii.
-If quantity on items does not exceed stock from the selected inventories table: set the selected quantity from items
+If quantity on items exceed stock from the selected inventories table: set the selected quantity based on stock from the inventories table </br>
+ii.
+If quantity on items does not exceed stock from the selected inventories table: set the selected quantity from items </br>
 b.
-Subtracts the stock in the inventories table by the quantity of selected instance from items table and using inventory_id to find the selected inventory.
+Subtracts the stock in the inventories table by the quantity of selected instance from items table and using inventory_id to find the selected inventory. </br>
 c.
-Update the total price in the items table by :
+Update the total price in the items table by : </br>
-i. multiply price from the selected product_id times ii. the quantity of item based on id.
+i. multiply price from the selected product_id times </br>
+ii. the quantity of item based on id.

-- insert_item_when_inventory_not_in_shop:
+11. insert_item_when_inventory_not_in_shop: </br>
 This trigger is to prevent on inserting an item when selected shop_id from orders is not the same as selected shop_id from inventories.
 In other words, we cannot purchase an item that is not found in the shop that we currently ordered.

-- insert_inventory_when_shop_not_active:
+12. insert_inventory_when_shop_not_active: </br>
 This trigger is to prevent on inserting an inventory into inactive shop by by checking if the status from the shop table based on selected shop_id is not 'active'.

-- insert_inventory_when_exists:
+13. insert_inventory_when_exists: </br>
 This trigger is to update the stock of inventory if the product_id, shop_id as well as the size of the instance in inventories that we want to insert actually exists in the database.

 ## Limitations

 The limitation in this database are:
-- order tracking number to track the current location of an item if a customer does order online.
+1. order tracking number to track the current location of an item if a customer does order online.
-- the condition to handle when an employee rejoins in the same shop_id.
+2. the condition to handle when an employee rejoins in the same shop_id.
-- the condition to handle multiple customers in an order.
+3. the condition to handle multiple customers in an order.
 In other words, handling a group order.